FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-09-30-adding-eslint-cypress-to-angular.md

 As a replacement [Cypress](https://docs.cypress.io/guides/overview/why-cypress) and [ESLint](https://eslint.org/) jump into place to fill this gap.
 [Cypress](https://docs.cypress.io/guides/overview/why-cypress) is the go to tool for end to end testing here and [ESLint](https://eslint.org/) can replace the deprecated [TSLint](https://palantir.github.io/tslint/).

-In this article we will cover how we can [Cypress](https://docs.cypress.io/guides/overview/why-cypress) and [ESLint](https://eslint.org/) to a new Angular Project.
+In this article we will cover how we can add [Cypress](https://docs.cypress.io/guides/overview/why-cypress) and [ESLint](https://eslint.org/) to a new Angular Project.
 We will also briefly cover a migration from [TSLint](https://palantir.github.io/tslint/) to [ESLint](https://eslint.org/).

 ## Creating a new project